codypace68/rental-inv-calculator/README.md

 ## Good.
 Look into it a little more.
 It passes the 1% rule but not the 2% rule.
-It's cash is great so maybe not passing the 2% rule is ok.
+It's cash flow is great so maybe not passing the 2% rule is ok.
 <!-- image -->
 ![Go](./public/good.png)